 advice on eThesis preparation and presentation

-Candidates in the Faculties of Environment, EPS (Engineering Schools), Biological Sciences or Medicine and Health who wish to consider submission of an alternative style of doctoral thesis including published material should refer to the Faculty Protocol for further advice.
+Candidates in the Faculties of Environment, EPS (Engineering Schools), Biological Sciences, Medicine and Health or AHC who wish to consider submission of an alternative style of doctoral thesis including published material should refer to the Faculty Protocol for further advice.
 This model of submission is currently only available to PGRs registered in the areas listed above.
 PGRs in these Faculties who wish to consider this route to submission must first discuss this with their Supervisory team.
 This model of thesis can only be submitted where the supervisory team supports this format of submission and is satisfied it is appropriate and meets the protocol in place for that Faculty.
 Please see the Faculty Protocol for further advice (under the Thesis Submission and Examination heading).